Smith High alum forms Stop the Violence Campaign

 Sharing their message and encouraging other alumni to get involved, regardless of the school.

-Chavis says it only takes one person to make a big difference.
+Chavis said it only takes one person to make a big difference.

 MORE WAYS TO GET WFMY NEWS 2